Photo by Justin Luebke. 6 minute read.

 The fact is, recovery is almost never a straight line.
 If you’ve been at this a while, you’ve probably been in any or all of the phases at some point.
 That doesn’t matter.
 What does matter is where you are right now and where you are going to go from here.

 The main problem consumers usually face at this point of their recovery is negativity.
-Porn has gotten a handle on their lives and it has really messed some stuff up.
+Porn has gotten a handle on their lives and it has really messed up some stuff.
 Because of this, they feel angry, disappointed and even hateful towards themselves.
 None of this is helpful.
 Even if you feel like you deserve it, piling negativity on top of your already existing problems solves nothing.
+Shame often does not improve a struggle with porn, it only fuels it and intensifies it.

 The other huge issue you could be facing is isolation.
-When life feels this out of control, the worst thing you can do is try to go it alone.
+When life feels this out of control, one of the worst things you can do is try to go it alone.
 If you don’t have someone in your life you can talk to about this stuff, start looking.

 So what can you do about it?